10 Greatest Stops on the LA to Vegas Drive

 You could spend days exploring the 5-hour, 300 mile journey on the iconic Highway 15 road trip from Los Angeles to Vegas.

-Chock-full of beautiful landscapes, quirky displays, original gas stations, and good road trip food, the LA Vegas drive is a memorable one.
-And today we’ve included our must-stop detours for your LA to Vegas drive.
+Chock-full of beautiful landscapes, quirky displays, original gas stations, and good road trip food, it’s a memorable one!

-See the road trip using this LA to Vegas road trip link.
-As you can see on the map below, it’s 8 hours 38 direct, but why would you want to do that when you can pop into all these cool spots on the LA to Vegas drive?!
+See the road trip using this LA to Vegas road trip lin k.
+As you can see on the map below, it’s 8 hours 38 direct, but why would you want to do that when you can pop into all these cool spots?!

-So, for the LA to Vegas drive you’ll start in LA.
+So, you’ll start in LA.
 There are so many great things to do here, if you need some inspiration check out my posts on the LA to the Bay tour, the best California day trips and the coolest things to do in Palm Springs too.

 If you have time before this road trip, then how about driving from San Francisco to LA on the Pacific Coast Highway first?